Can You Cancel a Debt Settlement Contract?

 If you're under debt stress, it may be tempting to stop paying into your debt settlement account, stop speaking to your Debt Consultant, and stop answering your phone.
 No one hunts you down if you quit paying into your debt settlement account.

-Ghosting your provider, on the other hand, may cost you.
+Ghosting your provider, on the other hand, could cost you.
 For example, if your debt settlement account stays open, you may be charged monthly fees by the bank managing the account.
 But if you cancel the debt settlement contract and close the account, the fees stop.

 More importantly, your Debt Consultant can't work with you to resolve your debt if they don't know there's a problem.